gage117/PartyWall-API/README.md

 PartyWall API is used to store and retrieve items (food, drinks) they want to sell at parties.

 ## Possible Improvements
+- Finish DELETE routes on food and drink
 - Link user IDs in database to drinks and foods to retrieve a specifics users food or drinks instead of food or drinks of all users
 - Create test files
 - Add error handling if any field is missing during POST requests